scalar-labs/scalardl/docs/getting-started-auditor.md

 ```

 Note that this triggers a little complex protocol between Ledger and Auditor to make them go to the same states without trusting each other.
-During the execution, it may detect inconsistencies between them if there is a tampering in one of the components.
+During the execution, it may detect inconsistencies between them if there is tampering in one of the components.

 ## Validate the states of Ledger and Auditor